 Unless you are entirely new to Windows, running the “windows tips and tricks‘ service in the background hardly matters.

-To disable this option, you need to launch the ‘Setting‘ window by pressing the ‘Windows Key‘ and letter ‘I‘.
-Alternatively, you can also open the ‘Setting‘ by right-clicking the windows button and select the ‘Setting‘ option.
+To disable this option, you need to launch the ‘Setting‘ window by pressing the ‘Windows Key‘ and the letter ‘I‘.
+Alternatively, you can also open the ‘Setting‘ by right-clicking the windows button and selecting the ‘Setting‘ option.

-We know it’s convenient to have your favourite programs startup as soon as you turn on your system.
+We know it’s convenient to have your favorite program startup as soon as you turn on your system.
 However, opening a bunch of applications on startup often slows down your system.
-There might be a chance that you may even have forgotten about apps you installed in the past but don’t use hem anymore.
-This feature helps to speed up your computer signigicantly.
+There might be a chance that you may even have forgotten about apps you installed in the past but don’t use anymore.
+This feature helps to speed up your computer significantly.